 9. Anti-Parasitic and Antifungal Use: In some traditional settings, nunum is used for its antifungal and anti-parasitic properties.
 It has been employed as a natural remedy for combating fungal infections and intestinal parasites.

-11. Detoxification: Nunum has been used for its detoxifying properties in many cultures, as it is believed to help cleanse the body.
-The leaves are thought to promote the removal of toxins from the liver and bloodstream, supporting overall organ health and vitality.
-Consuming the herb regularly is believed to assist in keeping the body free from harmful substances, making it a valuable addition to natural detox practices.
+11. Detoxification: Nunum has been used for its detoxifying properties in many cultures, as it is believed to help cleanse the body by promoting the removal of toxins from the liver and bloodstream.

 12. Oral Health and Fresh Breath: Nunum has traditionally been used for maintaining oral hygiene and fresh breath.
-The leaves contain natural compounds that fight bacteria in the mouth, which may reduce the risk of gum disease and cavities.
-Chewing the fresh leaves or using a homemade rinse can support oral health, offering a natural alternative to commercial mouthwashes.
+The leaves contain natural compounds that fight bacteria in the mouth.

-13. Weight Management Support: As a mild diuretic and digestive aid, nunum has also been used to support weight management.
-By aiding digestion and helping eliminate excess water retention, it supports natural body processes that align with weight management goals.
-Although not a standalone solution, it can be an effective addition to a healthy diet and lifestyle for those seeking natural ways to manage their weight.
+13. Weight Management Support: As a mild diuretic and digestive aid, nunum has also been used to support weight management by aiding digestion and helping eliminate excess water retention.

 Read Also: Things You Should Know About Medicinal Plants